natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

     * For each generated sample, instruct the LLM to also provide the **correct label** according to the classes in your dataset.
         * *Example:* If your dataset is about book genres, ask the LLM to "Generate 100 short book snippets (2-3 sentences each) and label each with one of the following genres: \[list your dataset's genres]."
     * Carefully review the LLM-generated data for quality and relevance.
 You may need to refine your prompts to get good results.
     * **Crucially, you MUST provide clear documentation of your interaction with the AI for this specific task.** This includes your prompts, the AI's responses, and any iterative refinement process.
-This can be in the form of screenshots of your chat history, a shared link to the conversation (if the platform supports it, e.g., ChatGPT's share link feature), or a detailed log in your notebook.
+This can be in the form of screenshots of your chat history, a shared link to the conversation (if the platform supports it, e.g., ChatGPT's share link feature), or a detailed log in your Colab notebook.
     * Store these 100 generated samples and their labels as your new test set.

 4.  **Model Prediction and Evaluation:**